GRAINS-Corn, soy slip as U.S. crop weather looks less threatening

 CHICAGO, July 7 (Reuters) - U.S. corn and soybean futures eased on Tuesday as weather forecasts looked less threatening to America’s crops than they had a day earlier, analysts said.

-Traders took profits a day after soybean futures reached a four-month high on concerns that hot, dry conditions in the U.S. Midwest could threaten crop yields.
-There now appears to be a better chance for rain later this week and next week, according to Commodity Weather Group.
+Traders took profits after soybean futures reached a four-month high on Monday on concerns that hot, dry conditions could threaten crop yields in the U.S. Midwest.
+Rain now appears more likely later this week and next week, according to Commodity Weather Group.

 The markets are paying close attention to weather forecasts because corn is entering a critical stage for crop development.
 Yields are important because the U.S. Department of Agriculture last week estimated that farmers planted fewer acres than analysts expected.